South America Travel Wise...

 Spend a few dollars and dress like locals do.
 No need to advertise your condition as foreigner, right?
 If you're tall, blonde and blue eyed you will automatically be conspicuous in several countries in South America.
 Wear a hat or cap, sunglasses and keep a low profile to minimize the impact.

-Besides, summer temperatures will force you to do so anyway, use them to your advantage.
+Besides, summer or winter temperatures will force you to do so anyway, use them to your advantage.
 Be a smart gringo or gringa, not a natural target.

 - Travel light.